UC Riverside Highlanders: Men's basketball

 The UC Riverside Highlanders men's basketball team represents the University of California, Riverside.
 The school's team currently competes in the Big West Conference, which is part of the NCAA Division I. UC Riverside's first men's basketball team was fielded during the 1958–59 season.
 The team plays its home games at the 3,168-seat Student Recreation Center Arena.

 Women's basketball

 The UC Riverside Highlanders women's basketball team represents the University of California, Riverside.
 The school's team currently competes in the Big West Conference, which is part of the NCAA Division I. UC Riverside's first women's basketball team was fielded during the 1977–78 season.
 The team plays its home games at the 3,168-seat Student Recreation Center Arena.

 Soccer

 Men's soccer

-The UC Riverside Highlanders men's soccer team have an NCAA Division I Tournament record of 0–1 through one appearance.
+The UC Riverside Highlanders men's soccer team have an NCAA Division I Tournament record of 0–2 through two appearances.